 is the removal of the qualifier from the version number.

-Announcing a release is like announcing any other event, and should use the procedures described in the section called “Publicity” in Chapter 6, Communications.
+Announcing a release is like announcing any other event, and should use the procedures described in the section called “Publicity”.
 There are a few specific things to do for releases, though.

-Whenever you give the URL to the downloadable release tarball, make sure to also give the MD5/SHA1 checksums and pointers to the digital signatures file.
+Whenever you write the URL to the downloadable release tarball, make sure to also write the MD5/SHA1 checksums and pointers to the digital signatures file.
 Since the announcement happens in multiple forums (mailing list, news page, etc.), this means users can get the checksums from multiple sources, which gives the most security-conscious among them extra assurance that the checksums themselves have not been tampered with.
-Giving the link to the digital signature files multiple times doesn't make those signatures more secure, but it does reassure people (especially those who don't follow the project closely) that the project takes security seriously.
+Meanwhile, giving the link to the digital signature files multiple times doesn't make those signatures more secure, but it does reassure people (especially those who don't follow the project closely) that the project takes security seriously.

 In the announcement email, and on news pages that contain more than just a blurb about the release, make sure to include the relevant portion of the CHANGES file, so people can see why it might be in their interests to upgrade.
 This is as important with candidate releases as with final releases; the presence of bugfixes and new features is important in tempting people to try out a candidate release.

 Finally, don't forget to thank the development team, the testers, and all the people who took the time to file good bug reports.
 Don't single out anyone by name, though, unless there's someone who is individually responsible for a huge piece of work, the value of which is widely recognized by everyone in the project.
-Just be wary of sliding down the slippery slope of credit inflation (see the section called “Credit” in Chapter 8, Managing Volunteers).
+Be wary of sliding down the slippery slope of credit inflation (see the section called “Credit”).